Skip to content

 }

 In the Remix tutorial, code is written to avoid the main screen from fading out when the search spinner is active.
-However, since we are using a singular transition here in this component (and not using our “global navigating” hook), we don’t have to worry about this.
+However, since we are not using our global navigation utility, we don’t have to worry about this.

 Also, I had to wrap a Suspense component around the ContactList component in the layout to resolve build errors and follow best practices.